isabella232/rtos-docs-pr.it-it/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_flush"></a>fx_media_flush

-Scarica i dati in un supporto fisico
+Scarica i dati nei supporti fisici

 ### <a name="prototype"></a>Prototipo